 As we move into the age of artificial intelligence, our graduating students are prepared to be leaders.
 They know how to truly think, design, plan, and act.

 For a child who progresses sequentially through the grade levels at Rainbow, the early years allow ample time to explore, think, and learn content – especially science and social studies.
 Students explore their world, ponder it, organize, and eventually learn how to re-create it, with unique ideas.
 Keep reading to learn more about later grades.

 Holistic, seven domains learning

-In later years, students learn mechanics and perfect their computational skills.
+In the later years, students learn mechanics and perfect their computational skills.
 This allows them to learn those skills quickly and easily.
 This frees up time in the younger years so that they have every opportunity to “light up all areas of the brain.”
 They don’t have to overly drill on these few, narrow skills.
 By the end of 8th grade, our students are ready for high school and beyond.

 They often test out of introductory courses into more advanced levels of Math, English language and reading, as well as more advanced world language classes.